Updated: Sep 8

 Having sank into his new position, Fat Idiot resumes snoring.
 He’s a phenomenal snorer even by the standards of Tong Fuk Correctional Institute.
 Snoring had long ago been blocked out by Gollum though.
 One learns to switch off things that are inevitable and ineluctable.
 In jail, that means practically everything — sounds, smells, bullies, threats, boredom, memories, nightmares, people, time, hopes, anxieties, the past, and future.
 The here and now has become Gollum’s entire lifetime — nothing before, nothing after.
 His previous life had been erased, wiped off, leaving a tenuous existence presently sandwiched between voids, until…

 A few weeks ago, he learnt that subject to continued good behaviour, he will soon be discharged.
 Upon that good news, the haunting past and illusive future, including the tormenting nightmare, abruptly resurfaced.
 How puzzling that forgotten terrors should reappear at night, as daytime ones are about to end on — ha! — good behaviour.
 Is it good behaviour to adamantly deny having been tortured?
 That’s lying.
 Lying is bad behaviour.
-But neither torture nor lying is negotiable, so, no point to dwell on further.
+But neither torture nor lying is negotiable, so, no point dwelling on further.

 Anticipating jail had petrified him sick.
 In the end, it turned out to be much worse than what he had imagined.